brahimself/facebox/docs/introduction.rst

 Introduction
 ============

-FaceBox is a lightweight Python toolkit for **real‑time face recognition and facial‑emotion analysis** built on top of OpenCV’s *dnn* module.
+FaceBox is a Python toolkit for **real‑time face recognition and facial‑emotion analysis** built on top of OpenCV’s *dnn* module.
+This project is made by Brahim JARRACHI KHAYYA and Ismail KHLIFI TAGZOUTI as a part of the course : Scientific Python.

 It offers:

 * **Face detection** using Haar‑cascade classifiers.